HenrikBengtsson/brother-ptouch-label-printer-on-linux/README.md

 ## Gist

-* The label printer is connected to the computer via a USB A-to-Micro B cable
+* The label printer is connected to the computer via a USB A-to-Micro B cable.

 * **ptouch-print** communicates with the printer directly over USB.
 There is no need to install printer drivers (but Ubuntu might still do so).

-* **ptouch-print** can send a monochrome PNG file to the label printer
+* **ptouch-print** can send a monochrome PNG file to the label printer.

-* **ptouch-print** can generate a monochrome PNG file from a sequence of multi-line plain text, images, and padding command-line options
+* **ptouch-print** can generate a monochrome PNG file from a sequence of multi-line plain text, images, and padding command-line options.

 * **ptouch-print** can send the sequence directly to the label printer, but it's hard to predict what it will look like.
-Better to always output to a PNG for preview
+Better to always output to a PNG for preview.

 * **ptouch-print** can handle multiple monochrome PNG files as input, e.g. either to be print one after each other or to output a new monochrome PNG file.
 You can add separation by adding `--pad
-  <pixels>` between each `--image <file>` option
+  <pixels>` between each `--image <file>` option.

+* There will always be 20-30 mm of blank tape wasted at the very front of each print when using these printers.
+For the PT-450, it's 23 mm.
+This is because the cutter is this distance away from the print head.
+It's physically impossible to avoid this and has nothing to which printer software you use.
+To save label tape, try to print multiple labels (images) per print.

-* To save label tape, **ptouch-print** can merge multiple monochrome PNG images into one long PNG image
+* **ptouch-print** can merge multiple monochrome PNG images into one long PNG image, which helps save tape.

-* **ptouch-print** needs to build from source, which is straightforward if basic compile tools are already installed
+* **ptouch-print** needs to build from source, which is straightforward if basic compile tools are already installed.